videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/whiteboard.md

 # Whiteboard

-This fetaure allows any participant can explain their thoughts to other participants by drawing on whiteboard.
+This feature allows any participant can explain their thoughts to other participants by drawing on whiteboard.

 ### How it works ?